Travis Jankowski Player Props: Rangers vs. Royals

 |Games w/1+ RBI

-- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 18th in the league.

-- The Royals' 4.72 team ERA ranked 27th among all MLB pitching staffs.
+- The Royals have a 4.58 team ERA that ranks 16th among all MLB pitching staffs.

-- Royals pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in the league).
+- The Royals rank 15th in baseball in home runs surrendered (13 total, 1.1 per game).

-- The Royals will send Lyles (0-2) out to make his third start of the season.
+- Keller (1-1) pitches for the Royals to make his third start this season.

-- His most recent appearance came on Thursday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering five earned runs while giving up eight hits.
+- His last appearance was on Friday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.